wp-sms/wp-sms/README.md

 ```

 # Filters
-You can use following filter for modify from number.
+You can use the following filter for modifying from the number.
 ```sh
 wp_sms_from
 ```